hapax/hapax.github.io/assets/mindjam.md

 becomes an eternity, and life an experiential preserve made up of these points.
-Instead of mere *amor fati*, a love of the collection if you will, the whole slug of life in Minkowski space, brainjam promotes *brainjamor* (if you'll excuse the pun), a love of each moment.
+Instead of mere *amor fati*, a love of the collection if you will, the whole slug of life in Minkowski space, brainjam promotes "brainjamor" (if you'll excuse the pun), a love of each moment.
+With eternal recurrence, you might view mindlessly trawling Facebook as a mere bump in the road on the way to a full and healthy personhood.
+But brainjamor tells us that

 <div class="footdef"><sup><a id="fn.1" name="fn.1" class="footnum"
 href="#fnr.1">Footnote 1</a></sup> <p class="footpara">